theseanything/civilservicelgbt.github.io/_posts/2019-02-06-lgbt-history-month.md

 excerpt: "These are some of the events taking place across government this LGBT History Month."
 ---

-> We’ve added an additional event on 27 February, working together with the Civil Service Diversity and Inclusion Team and a:gender.
+> We’ve added additional events on 21 February and 27 February.

 LGBT History Month is an annual celebration of LGBT history, culture and identities, marked each February in the UK.